kbkbowo/DBM_final_project/README.md

 Online deployment server at http://165.22.52.60:8000/
 It attempts to pull and deploy this repo every 10 secs.

+Note that our db is hosted on AWS and can only be accessed from NTU ip (140.112.xxx.xxx) or our deployment server (165.22.52.60).

 ## Installing the requirements

 ```bash